 Sponsored Programs Administration (SPA)

 The Sponsored Programs Administration (SPA) office is the central administrative support office under the Vice President for Research and Creative Activity unit.
-SPA is responsible for administering research-related policies, procedures, and programs and for coordination of research-related services.
+SPA is tasked to ensure that research and other scholarly activities, particularly activities supported by external sources, observe the policies and procedures of the University, state, federal and other sponsors.
 The office encourages and supports university faculty and staff in their pursuit of external funding to conduct research or other scholarly activity, with an emphasis on administrative functions that advance a culture of compliance with applicable regulations.
 SPA provides budget review and institutional signature for all external proposal submissions, manages electronic application submission processes, and negotiates awards received from external sources for sponsored program activities on behalf of the university.
 The office also assists in non-financial post award administration matters.

 INFORMATION & SERVICES